 Paragraph 4.6.16 sets out the aim of the Plan in supporting existing centres.
 New retail and town centre uses will be focused towards existing centres appropriate to their type and scale.
 The preferred location for new comparison retail and intensive town centre leisure development will be St. Helens Town Centre which has seen its comparison goods market share weaken in recent years.
 Policy LPB01 provides more detail of the approach that will be taken in St. Helens Town Centre and Central Spatial Area, with a focus on helping to create a high-quality built environment that will help support the delivery and implementation of future regeneration and development.
-A Town Centre Strategy (2017) sets out a vision for the future of the Town Centre and details initiatives to deliver this.
-This includes improving the offer of St. Helens Town Centre including through the provision of new retail and leisure floorspace, along with steps to encourage the reuse of vacant floorspace.
+A Town Centre Strategy (2017) sets out a vision for the future of the Town Centre including through the provision of new retail and leisure floorspace, along with steps to encourage the reuse of vacant floorspace.
 The Plan considers that these measures will be sufficient to address the qualitative and quantitative needs identified.

-Policy LPB02 provides more detail on the approach that will be taken in Earlstown Town Centre, described as the second Town Centre in the Borough and paragraph 5.6.8 sets out the intention to bring forward a dedicated Town Centre strategy in the form of an SPD.
+Policy LPB02 provides more detail on the approach that will be taken in Earlestown Town Centre, described as the second Town Centre in the Borough and paragraph 5.6.8 sets out the intention to bring forward a dedicated Town Centre strategy in the form of an SPD.